 Casual

-By contrast, casual softshells are best for providing warmth in urban environments or while car camping.
-These jackets don't offer the premium mobility or breathability of active or technical softshells, but they make up for it by being warmer or more water resistant.
-As such, they are not really made for more technical activities like rock/ice climbing, mountaineering, or backcountry skiing.
-Jackets like The North Face Apex Bionic or the Athleta Rock Ridge fit this bill quite well.
-The Apex Bionic is surprisingly water-resistant while being somewhat stiff, and the Rock Ridge is incredibly warm and wind-resistant.
+By contrast, casual softshells are best for providing warmth in urban environments, car camping, or paddle sports.
+These jackets don't offer the premium mobility or breathability of active or technical softshells, but they make up for it by being warmer, more water resistant, or having a relaxed fit ideal for layering.

 Hybrid

 Hybrid softshells have become all the rage.
 These jackets aim to be do-it-all shells that combine two types of materials with different properties, resulting in a piece that has qualities usually found in different jacket categories.
 Examples of this are jackets that use both hardshell and softshell materials or jackets that combine lightweight insulation with a windproof material.
-With strategically-placed fabrics, the resulting jacket can function well in very specialized applications, but they generally don't perform either function to perfection.
-For instance, a jacket that uses hardshell and softshell materials won't be as storm-proof as a hardshell, but will also be less breathable than a typical softshell.
-This category includes the almost waterproof Rab Kinetic 2.0, which is less breathable than other softshells and slightly less waterproof than a traditional hardshell.
-The soft fleece-insulted Arc'teryx Proton FL Hoody is a hybrid that combines the warmth of a light puffy with some of the added protection of a softshell.
+With strategically placed fabrics, the resulting jacket can function well in very specialized applications, but they generally don't perform either function to perfection.
+For instance, a jacket that uses hardshell and softshell materials won't be as storm-proof as a hardshell but will also be less breathable than a typical softshell.

 Other Considerations